-\geq The compensation limit (threshold established by IRC section 401(a)(17)) is the amount beyond which no further retirement contributions may be deducted from an employee's earnable salary for a given year.
+• The compensation limit (threshold established by IRC section 401(a)(17)) is the amount beyond which no further retirement contributions may be deducted from an employee's earnable salary for a given year.
 This limit applies to all OPERS members, regardless of their retirement plan enrollment.

-The compensation limits for 2013 are as follows:
+The compensation limits for 2017 are:

 - For employees or elected officials establishing OPERS membership on or after Jan.
-1, 1994, the compensation limit for 2013 increases to \$255,000.
-The limit for 2012 is \$250,000. - For employees or elected officials establishing OPERS membership prior to Jan.
-1, 1994, the compensation limit for 2013 increases to \$380,000.
-This limit is applied regardless of whether there has been a break in service or an account refund for previous service.
-The limit for 2012 is \$375,000. - The contribution limit (threshold established by IRC section 415(c)(1)(A)) is the maximum amount an employee may contribute to a defined contribution plan.
-The IRS defines OPERS' Member Directed Plan as a qualified defined contribution plan. - The contribution limit to a defined contribution plan increases to the lesser of 100 percent of an employee's compensation or \$51,000.
-The limit for 2012 is \$50,000. - Employee and employer contributions, additional deposits paid by the employee to OPERS, and service purchases are all included when applying the contribution limit. - Certain contributions to OPERS' Traditional Pension Plan or Combined Plan may also be subject to this limit.
+1, 1994, the compensation limit for 2017 increases to \$270,000 from \$265,000. - For employees or elected officials establishing OPERS membership prior to Jan.
+1, 1994, the compensation limit for 2017 increases to \$400,000 from \$395,000.
+This limit is applied regardless of whether there has been a break in service or an account refund for previous service. - The contribution limit (threshold established by IRC section 415(c)(1)(A)) is the maximum amount an employee may contribute to a defined contribution plan.
+The IRS defines OPERS' Member-Directed Plan as a qualified defined contribution plan. - The contribution limit to a defined contribution plan is the lesser of 100 percent of an employee's compensation or \$54,000 (\$53,000 for 2015 and 2016 not including "catch-up" elective deferrals of \$6,000 in 2015-2017 for employees age 50 or older). - Employee and employer contributions, additional deposits paid by the employee to OPERS, and service purchases are all included when applying the contribution limit. - Certain contributions to OPERS' Traditional Pension Plan or Combined Plan may also be subject to this limit.
 These include mandatory contributions that are not picked up by the employer, Additional Annuity program contributions, and voluntary deposits to the Combined Plan.